Xóchitl Hamada

-Xóchitl Guadalupe Hamada Villarreal (ソーチル・グアダルーペ・ハマダ・ビジャレアル, Sōchiru Guadarūpe Hamada Bijarearu) is a Japanese Mexican semi-retired Luchadora or professional wrestler.
+Xóchitl Guadalupe Hamada Villarreal (ソーチル・グアダルーペ・ハマダ・ビジャレアル, Sōchiru Guadarūpe Hamada Bijarearu) is a Japanese Mexican semi-retired professional wrestler.
 She is the daughter of Japanese professional wrestler Gran Hamada, the sister of wrestler Ayako Hamada and the sister-in-law of Tiger Mask IV.
 Hamada was once married to Mexican wrestler Silver King and is currently married to Mexican wrestler Pentagon Black.
 Hamada has worked for most of her professional wrestling career in Mexico, making occasional appearances in her father's home country of Japan.
 Xóchitl Hamada has worked for Mexico's two largest wrestling companies, Consejo Mundial de Lucha Libre (CMLL) and Asistencia Asesoría y Administración (AAA).
 She has held the CMLL World Women's Championship and was the first AAA Reina de Reinas (Spanish for "Queen of Queens").

 Professional wrestling career

 Xóchitl Hamada made her professional wrestling debut in 1986, counting both her father, Gran Hamada, Blue Panther and the patriarch of the Nieves wrestling family Shadito Cruz among her trainers.
-After working in both Japan and her native Mexico, Hamada began working for Consejo Mundial de Lucha Libre (CMLL) in the early 1990s as the company began building a women’s division.
+After working in both Japan and her native Mexico, Hamada began working for Consejo Mundial de Lucha Libre (CMLL) in the early 1990s as the company began building a women's division.
 On March 21, 1993, Hamada defeated Bull Nakano to become the second ever CMLL World Women's Champion.
 Hamada's title reign lasted for almost seven months before she was defeated by the Ruda (villain) La Diabólica on October 10, 1993.
 While Hamada received numerous rematches she never managed to reclaim the championship.
 In the mid-1990s CMLL's interest in the women's division waned, leaving Hamada and others with very little regular work.